-With Vehicle as Weapon of Terror, ‘Lone Wolf’ Targets Lower Manhattan Bike Path
+With Vehicle as Weapon of Terror, Lower Manhattan Bike Path Targeted

+NOTE: This article was updated on the afternoon of Nov.
+2, with changes to reflect the FBI’s questioning of a second man in connection with the attack.

 BY COLIN MIXSON | A suspected terrorist killed eight people and injured 12 others with a pickup truck he allegedly drove onto a bike path bordering West St. in Lower Manhattan Tues., Oct.
 31, in the deadliest act of terror to rock the city since 9/11, according to officials.